andracs/bridging-sustainability/manuscript/5-Sustainability-as-a-guiding-principle-in-software development.md

 Ultimately, the choices made by software developers, programmers, and architects profoundly shape the final digital product's quality and impact.
 It matters immensely whether the algorithms you implement are efficient ← or → wasteful, fair ← or → biased, ethically sound ← or → problematic.
 These are critical decisions made daily, carrying significant responsibility for the software's broader consequences.

-## Software Energy Efficiency
+## Energy efficiency of software

-While all sustainability dimensions are relevant to software, energy efficiency often receives primary attention.
+While all five sustainability dimensions are relevant to software, energy efficiency often receives primary attention.
 Ideally, software should consume as little energy as possible, reducing both its environmental impact during use and operational energy costs.
 But how can we determine if software is energy efficient?
 Generally, measurement approaches fall into two categories: those performed during development and those tracking software in real-world use.

 ### Method 1: Controlled energy measurement during development